By Vivek Attavar, Head, IT Application, Architecture and Delivery, Birla Sun Life Insurance

 With the availability of large volumes of data and the means to manipulate this to classify their customers into different segments, it makes business sense to understand the behavior, needs and expectations of each segment and customize products accordingly.
 While the industry does not have to go as far as to develop personalized pricing for each individual policy, insurers definitely need to review their underwriting, scoring and marketing models and fine-tune them to address the needs of different customer groups.

-Historically, the insurance industry has not been very quick to exploit the huge volumes of available
+Historically, the insurance industry has not been very quick to exploit the huge volumes of available data for better decision making.

 Insurance companies typically operate in silos for each line of business, resulting in lack of data sharing across both product lines and channels and a high degree of inconsistency in customer experience.
 Customers should be offered the flexibility to bundle products and/or switch between channels.
 If a customer abandons a transaction that he/she started on the mobile device, an agent should be able to pick up the lead and connect with the customer to close the sale.
 Or, if the customer needs help while completing a self-service transaction, he/she can call the contact centre and the service representative should be able to pick up from where the customer left off to enable a seamless user experience.
 They can use social media services, techniques and technology to effectively engage with their customers.
 A social CRM will also help digital insurers identify social ambassadors and promote their brands using word of mouth.
 Big Data can play a huge role in this by enabling the merging of structured and unstructured data from within and outside the enterprise, run analytics and glean customer specific insights.